Journey to the heart of the Mount Lozere

 Numerous fresh water creeks weave their way down the slopes of Mount Lozere.
 Amidst them is the Tarn river, that takes source on the southern flank of the mountain.
 All these streams are home to a rich and fragile biodiversity.

 In the midst of these green pastures, at 1 300 m of altitude, herds graze near traditional hamlets and small farms.
-This land is also known for its wetlands, you will find here numerous bogs populated by beaksedge, carnivorous plants, and grass frogs.
+You will find here wetlands populated by beaksedge, carnivorous plants, and grass frogs.
 About 1 000 bogs have been identified on the Mount Lozere to this day.

 photo credit : © Axel Bernard photography